 Two hundred watts is the maximum amount allowed by the Federal Communication Commission.
 Although listeners have asked if WDVX will be eligible for a power increase, that’s not an option based on technical standards and the potential interference WDVX could present to other stations that operate on or near 89.9 MHz in other radio markets.
 Please address technical questions and comments to firstname.lastname@example.org.

-There are no job openings at WDVX at this time.
 WDVX is an EOE.
-Job descriptions are subject to change at the discretion of management
+Job descriptions are subject to change at the discretion of management.

 Be sure to check out WDVX Internships (below), which may help you gain valuable knowledge and experience.
 Volunteer opportunities are also available.

 Cumberland Communities Communications Corporation dba WDVX is an EEO/Affirmative Action employer.

 WDVX offers internships to provide an opportunity to learn about community radio and, in particular, how a live radio performance is produced.
 Internships last a minimum of one semester with the expectation of 10-20 hours per week of student time.
 All internships are unpaid.

 • Assist WDVX Blue Plate Special producer with all aspects of running a daily live broadcast, including setting up and tearing down the stage.

 • Assist in recording and archiving of show.

 • Should be comfortable around audio equipment, musical instruments and artists; experience in live sound recommended but not necessary.

 • Must be available between the hours of 10:30 a.m. and 1:30 p.m.
 Monday thru Friday and occasional Saturdays.